KevinRGeurts/tkAppFramework/README.md

 Concrete implementation child classes must:
 - Implement the factory method _createViewManager() to create and return a tkViewManager instance, which will create and manage the widgets of the application.
+- Implement the factory method _createModel() to create and return a Model instance.

 Concrete implementation child classes likely will:
-- Extend __init__() to create and initialize any required business logic objects.
+- Pass AboutAppInfo named tuple into __init__() to set up the app's About dialog.
-- Define and implement handler functions for menubar selections, beyond OnExit.
+- Define and implement handler functions for menubar selections, beyond OnFileExit and OnHelpAbout.

 Concreate implementation child classes may:
 - Extend _setup_child_widgets() if the tkViewManager does not create all of the app's widgets.